MicrosoftDocs/Viva/Viva/goals/get-to-know-okrs.md

 ![Chart shows a sample key results hierarchy.](../media/goals/1/11/b.jpg)

-An **initiative** is a focused effort geared toward helping you achieve a key result.
+An **initiative** is a focused effort geared toward helping you achieve one or more key results.

+The term **OKR** is used to describe an objective and all of its associated key results and initiatives.
+Even though "OKRs" include initiatives as well as objectives and key results, they are sometimes referred to as "OKRs and initiatives" to avoid confusion.

+**Goal** is a catch-all term used to describe an objective, key result, or initiative.

-When delineating initiatives in Viva Goals:
+Here are some things to keep in mind when using Viva Goals:

-* **Be both optimistic and realistic.** The best Make sure you have the ability (resources and timeline) to execute the initiatives and key initiatives under your OKRs.
-That's what makes an objective realistically optimistic and not a pipe dream.
+* **Be both optimistic and realistic.** The best goals are ambitious but doable.
+You should both have the time and resources necessary to make good on your OKRs' key results and initiatives.

 * **Ask yourself this:** what could get in the way of our initiatives and key initiatives?
 Incorporating initiatives in your OKR program ensures alignment between company-wide OKRs and the work prioritized by every department in your organization.

-* **Check-ins** are updates you make to share progress on your OKRs.
+* **Check-ins** are how you update and share progress on your OKRs.
 When you update progress on a key result, it automatically updates the status of the parent objective as appropriate.

 The keys to success with OKRs are transparency and alignment.
 Right from the CEO to managers and colleagues, an employee can view anyone's OKRs in the system.
 This transparency fosters openness and removes conflicts and redundancies with work.
 OKRs are also aligned vertically and horizontally, allowing employees to see how their work connects with the organization's overall strategic goals.